 This thought-provoking book was written by Alan Lightman, a professor of physics and writing at MIT.
-In this book, a hypothetical series of Einstein’s dreams during the time he worked as a patent clerk in Switzerland in 1905 were presented.
+In this book, a hypothetical series of Einstein’s dreams during his stint as a patent clerk in Switzerland in 1905 were presented.
 In his dreams, time flows differently in different worlds.
-In one world, time has three dimensions, in another world time is sticky and some people get stuck in the past, and in another world time is infinite, so on and so on.
+In one world, time has three dimensions, in another world time is sticky and some people get stuck in the past, and in another world time is infinite, so on and so forth.

 Of all the fictional worlds, people are, however counter – intuitive this may sound to you, most content when they live in the moment.
 They don’t want an infinite life, they don’t want to stay eternally in a happy moment, they don’t want to go back to the past.